DTStack/molecule/README.md

 [中文](./README-zhCN.md) | [English](./README.md)

-The **Molecule** is a lightweight **Web IDE UI** Framework built with React.js，and inspired by the VSCode.
-We also provide the Extension APIs the seem like VSCode, to help developers extend the Workbench easily.
-The Molecule integrates with React.js applications is simple.
-It has applied to many [DTStack](https://www.dtstack.com/) inner products.
+The **Molecule** is a lightweight **Web IDE UI** framework which is built with React.js and inspired by the VSCode.
+We have designed the Extension APIs similar to the VSCode, to help developers extend the Workbench in an easier way.
+It's convenient to integrate the Molecule with React.js applications.
+It has been applied to many products in [DTStack](https://www.dtstack.com/)

 [Online Preview](https://dtstack.github.io/molecule-examples/#/)